Bairdo/rtsp-restreamer/README.md

 - Chromecast Plugin for video.js
 - Somehow stop the encoding if no one is streaming currently. (check the file access/requests on the webserver?)
 - Prettify the webpage (Allow for different screen sizes: Desktop, Phone, etc)
+- Firewall rule to only allow local network access.